enklu/enklu.github.io/docs/HoloLens/VideoRecording.md

 ### Making the best recording

-When making a recording, be mindful that the viewer isn't in control of the device.
-Sharp and sudden movements will appear disorienting when viewing the video.
+When making a recording, be mindful that sharp and sudden movements may be disorienting for the user viewing the video.

 The best videos often involve slow, comfortable walking and turning speeds.